CaenJones/ChromeSEC/README.md

 An allow list can be implemented by going to **Devices > Chrome > Apps & Extensions** and then selecting the **Block all apps, admin manages allowlist** option.
 Then go to the **From the Chrome Web Store** dropdown, and type in the IDs of the extensions you want to allow.

 ## Preventing LTMEAT Exploitation
-An existing exploit on ChromeOS nicknamed LTMEAT (literally the meatiest exploit of all time) can be leveraged by users on virtually any device to disable and bypass extensions and their policies.
-Admins in an enterprise environment can take steps to prevent the main exploit and its variations by implementing the following steps.
+An existing exploit on ChromeOS nicknamed LTMEAT (literally the meatiest exploit of all time) can be leveraged by users on virtually any device to disable and bypass managed extensions.
+Fortunately, admins can take steps to prevent the exploit and its variations by implementing the following steps.

-For the LTMEAT exploit to be leveraged, users need access to one of the larger files in the target extension.
-This can normally be found with a [crxviewer](https://robwu.nl/crxviewer/).
-The most common files leveraged are:
+For the LTMEAT exploit to be leveraged, users need access to the chrome extensions menu, or an internal file within the extension package.
+To prevent this, admins can go to **Devices > Chrome > Settings > URL Blocking** and add the following addresses:

-- /background.js
-- /manifest.json
+- chrome-extension://*
-- /generated_background_page.html
+- chrome://extensions

-Admins can then blacklist these pathways by going to **Menu > Devices > Chrome > Settings > URL Blocking**.
-Then go through your list of managed extensions and locate the biggest files with the crxviewer (1000 kb or more) + the files shown above.
-A working entry would be: `chrome-extension://extension_id_here/filename`.
-All extensions and their ID's can be located at **chrome://extensions**.

-To prevent further exploitation, admins should also block all extension management pages at `chrome://extensions/?id=YOUR_EXTENSIONS_ID_HERE`.

 ## Disabling Developer Access
 Users can access developer features through the Chrome extensions menu, which could potentially affect security and web filtering.
 Because of this, administrators may want to disable these features from Google  Admin.